msanvarov/chatr-messenger/README.md

 ### 📚 Description

-This React Chat App is built with Nx, Redux, and Firebase.
-It provides real-time chatting capabilities with the ability to edit your profile, start channels, see other profiles, and start DM conversations with people.
-This application is a great reference point for building a comprehensive chat application.
+This React chat app is built with Nx, Redux, Bootstrap and Firebase.
+It provides real-time chatting capabilities with options to edit your profile, start channels, view other profiles, and start DM conversations with people.
+This application is a great reference point for building a robust chat application.

 ---